0ceanSlim/nostr-hero/docs/draft/npc-schedule-and-environment-system.md

 ### Schedule Structure

-Each NPC has a schedule defining their location by time of day:
+Each NPC has a schedule defining their location and available dialogue throughout the day:

 ```json
 {